OPS & TRAINING

 11 Mar 2026

-There were hugs, kisses, and tears as 218 Singaporeans and their dependents reunited with loved ones after the Republic of Singapore Air Force’s (RSAF’s) A330 Multi-Role Tanker Transport (MRTT) touched down at Changi Airport this morning.
+There were hugs, kisses, and tears as 218 Singaporeans and their dependents reunited with loved ones after the Republic of Singapore Air Force’s (RSAF’s) A330 Multi-Role Tanker Transport (MRTT) touched down at Changi Airport on 11 Mar.

 The military aircraft had been deployed to bring them back home from Riyadh, Saudi Arabia, amid the conflict in the Middle East.